cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 Not all companies offer visa sponsorship.
 And not all companies that do have the ability to offer visa sponsorship do so in all their positions.

-What I have done for applying to non-big-tech companies was using the following website to track visa sponsors:
+What I did for applying to non-big-tech companies was using the following website to track visa sponsors:

 ![UK Tier Sponsors website screenshot](uktiersponsors.png)